 Practically speaking, people should make learning as active as possible.
 Don’t just reread a text, for instance.
 Instead, explain the text to yourself.
 Ask yourself: How would I describe this skill to someone else?
 What’s notable about this idea?

 Low-stakes quizzes can also make learning more active, and studies show that informal exams promote richer forms of understanding.
 Another strategy is to summarize what you’ve learned.
 It’s another way to engage in active learning.
+Same with elaboration, a highly effective approach.

 Thou shall honor short-term memory.
 Known as the brain’s “sketch pad,” short-term memory is the bottleneck of learning.
 If you want to learn something, you must process it in short-term memory.
 But if too much information lands in short-term memory at one time, then our cognitive sketch pad becomes overwhelmed.